ambimorph/malaprop/README.rst

 The damerau_levenshtein_channel module emulates a noisy channel, randomly inserting `Damerau-Levenshtein`_  errors at the character level as a word is passed through.
 If the resulting string is a *real word* — that is, a sufficiently frequent word in the original corpus — the new word replaces the original.

+The confusion_set_channel module substitutes known words in a text with other known words probabilistically according to a given confusion set function.
+For example, when used with `DamerauLevenshteinDerivor`_ it substitutes words that are within one Damerau-Levenshtein edit distance from the original word.

 This version includes code to

 (1) Divide a corpus of text articles (e.g. Wikipedia) into training, development, and test sets (from `recluse`_).